 So KickStart Money has been developed as a mechanism for the financial services industry to proactively and collectively transform the long-term savings behaviour of the next generation.

-KICKSTART MONEY ON SOCIAL
+KICKSTART MONEY AT WESTMINSTER AND ON THE BBC

 A FEW WORDS FROM OUR PARTNERS